ipfs/service-worker-gateway/README.md

 Now open your browser at `http://sw.localhost:3000`

-As you type in a content path, you will be redirected to appropriate URL.
+As you type in a content path, you will be redirected to appropriate URL (typically that means [subdomain style resolution](https://docs.ipfs.tech/how-to/gateway-best-practices/#use-subdomain-gateway-resolution-for-origin-isolation)).

 For more information about local development setup, see [/docs/DEVELOPMENT.md](/docs/DEVELOPMENT.md).

 ### Try hosted instance

-- 🚧 **WIP: alpha quality** https://inbrowser.link hosts the latest release
+- 🚧 **WIP: alpha quality** https://inbrowser.link hosts the latest [release](https://github.com/ipfs-shipyard/service-worker-gateway/releases)
 - 🚧 **WIP: alpha quality** https://inbrowser.dev is used for testing, hosts the latest dev version from the `main` branch

 ## License